Are you ready for something that happens every year-end – soliciting board members for their annual gifts?

 - “With your leadership, support and financial contributions, we were able to accomplish X .”

 - “The generous gifts from board members funded this special project, X.”

 - “The board’s gifts made all the difference in serving X group of people.”

 These are the magic words that board members (and donors) love to hear.
 Use them!

 Take charge behind the scenes, and you will set up a successful solicitation strategy.
 Set clear expectations, promote transparent discussion around the topic of board gifts, show impact, and thank your board.
 Clear and appreciative communication is all it takes.

 Expect the best from your board – and you’ll get the best out of your board.

 Good luck with you – and your (generous) board!

-So what do you think of these ideas?
+What do you think of these ideas?
 What’s YOUR experience with your board?
-Let me know with a comment!
+Let us know with a comment!